 Get in touch with our DC (Oliver Chambers) and our ACC International (Graham Shaw)

 To apply for funding from the International Scouting Fund you will need to complete a project proposal.
-Completed Project Proposals should be sent to our Sponsorship Advisory Panel for consideration before being forwarded on to the Executive committee.
+Completed Project Proposals should be sent to our Sponsorship Advisory Panel for consideration.

 Our International Fund